 Even minor changes to a kitchen’s floor plan can affect hidden elements, like plumbing, wiring and duct runs.
 But more importantly, the layout directly affects how well the kitchen works on an everyday basis – not just for the cooks, but also for the neighboring rooms and, indeed, the rest of the house.
-For this, you need the expertise of a designer and contractor who know how to turn a household’s needs and desires into a beautiful, perfectly functioning workspace.
+For this, you need to consult designers and remodeling contractors near you, as they know how to turn a household’s needs and desires into a beautiful, perfectly functioning workspace.

 Professional kitchen remodelers come in many forms.
 Some are general contractors who manage the project from start to finish and who hire subcontractors for most or all aspects of the design and construction.
 Others are hands-on builder types who do much of the work themselves and may hire subs only for specialty jobs, such as countertops.

 Some kitchen remodelers handle both design and construction, and some hire subcontractors.

 There are also plenty of “design/build” companies that employ in-house designers, contractors and project managers who work together under one roof, offering complete remodeling services in an all-in-one package.
 Many kitchen remodelers strive for this kind of turnkey service, whether they achieve it through in-house teams or with the help of trusted subcontractors.

 Kitchen design is a well-established specialty area in the home building and remodeling world.
 A qualified kitchen designer has comprehensive knowledge of kitchen layout, cabinets, fixtures and finishes, as well as everything behind the scenes, like plumbing, wiring and structural elements.